-Hemingway’s novels, particularly A Farewell to Arms, The Sun Also Rises and For Whom the Bell Tolls included resentful references to sacrifice and religion.
-In A Farewell to Arms, the protagonist Frederic Henry’s lover, Catherine Barkley, dies shortly childbirth of hemorrhage.
-This triggers a diatribe from Henry, clearly an autobiographical image if Hemingway.
+Hemingway’s novels, particularly A Farewell to Arms, The Sun Also Rises, and For Whom the Bell Tolls, included resentful references to sacrifice and religion.
+In A Farewell to Arms, the protagonist Frederic Henry’s lover, Catherine Barkley, dies shortly during childbirth of hemorrhage.
+This triggers a diatribe from Henry, clearly an autobiographical image of Hemingway.

 I was always embarrassed by the words sacred, glorious, and sacrifice. . . .
 We had heard them, sometimes standing in the rain almost out of earshot, so that only the shouted words came through, and had read them, on proclamations that were slapped up by billposters over other proclamations, now for a long time, and I had seen nothing sacred, and the things that were glorious had no glory and the sacrifices were like the stockyards at Chicago if nothing was done with the meat except to bury it.